roytang/blog/content/photos/2017/10/925240248015007744/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10156149705203912
 tags:
 - mtg
+title: ''
 ---

-What should I do with these stacks of foils? #mtg https://t.co/QfT01CAK7r
+What should I do with these stacks of foils? #mtg